lightmetrica/lightmetrica-v3/doc/managing_experiment.rst

 The recommended directory structure is same as :ref:`use_case_for_framework_users`.
 However, in this case, the code and directory structures under ``lightmetrica-v3`` direction can be also modified.

-When you are a contributer who wants to add a new feature to the framework, we recommend to follow this directory structure even if the most of modifications happens under ``lightmetrica-v3/src`` directory, because in the course of development you might (always) need to write experimental scripts (mostly one-shot scripts) that we don't want to include in the framework's repository.
+When you are a contributor who wants to add a new feature to the framework, we recommend to follow this directory structure even if the most of modifications happens under ``lightmetrica-v3/src`` directory, because in the course of development you might (always) need to write experimental scripts (mostly one-shot scripts) that we don't want to include in the framework's repository.

 Partially replacing dependencies
 --------------------------------

 Sometime you want to replace the dependencies automatically installed by ``environment.yml``.
 For instance, when you want to use patched version of `embree <https://github.com/embree/embree>`_ library, you need to replace default ``embree`` distribution by conda with your own version.

-We can achive this by providing additional argument ``<package name>_DIR`` to cmake command.
+We can achieve this by providing additional argument ``<package name>_DIR`` to cmake command.
 For instance, in Windows environment:

 .. code-block:: console